libsemigroups/libsemigroups/CONTRIBUTING.rst

   pre-commit run --all-files

+If you want to commit something without running the pre-commit hooks, use the `--no-verify` flag with `git commit`.

 In some cases, it may be desirable to disable automatic formatting; for example, if you want to use two lines to construct a vector that represents a 2x2 matrix, even though it would fit on one line.
 Automatic formatting can be disabled using